 Signs You Might Be Losing Your Hearing

-Worried your hearing might going?
+Worried your hearing might be going?
 You’re not alone!
-Hearing loss impacts almost one-third (30.9%) of Americans over the age of 65 and around 60.7 million Americans as young as 12 years old.1,2
+Hearing loss impacts almost one-third (30.9%) of Americans over the age of 65 and around 60.7 million Americans as young as 12 years old.

 Much of that growth is among younger people.
-According to a recent national study, about 12% of children between ages 6 and 9 have permanent hearing damage from exposure to excessive noise, often related to listening to music at high volumes with earbuds.4,5
+According to a recent national study, about 12% of children between ages 6 and 19 have permanent hearing damage from exposure to excessive noise.
+Some research suggests this is often related to listening to music at high volumes with earbuds.

 Why it’s important to address hearing loss

-According to one estimate, as much as 80% of hearing loss goes undiagnosed.6 This may not seem like a big deal.
+According to one estimate, as much as 80% of hearing loss goes undiagnosed.
+This may not seem like a big deal.
 After all, many people who were born deaf or have adapted to limited hearing over the course of their lifetimes don’t see it as a problem.
-However, when hearing individuals start to lose that sense and don’t make necessary adjustments, it can contribute to serious issues.
+However, when hearing individuals begin losing that sense and don’t make necessary adjustments, it can contribute to serious issues.

 Untreated/undiagnosed hearing loss can have considerable negative impacts on quality of life.

-• Linked to an increased risk of depression, especially in older adults7
+- Linked to an increased risk of depression, especially in older adults

-• Linked to an increased risk of falling or other accidents9
+- Linked to an increased risk of falling or other accidents

 What causes hearing loss?

 You may think of hearing loss as one of those things that just happens as you age — like back pain or getting really into WWII documentaries.
-However, there are certain risk factors that may contribute to hearing loss, as well as precautions you can take to protect your ears as you age.
+However, there are certain risk factors that may contribute to hearing loss.
+There are also precautions you can take to protect your ears as you age.

 Risk factors for hearing loss

-• Noisy work environments — If you spend your entire workday around loud equipment, you’re at a higher risk of noise-induced hearing loss, though wearing ear protection can help mitigate that risk.
+- Noisy work environments — Working long hours around loud equipment, increases your risk of noise-induced hearing loss.
+However, wearing ear protection can help mitigate that risk.
 Headphones playing music do not count as ear protection — in fact, they can make it worse!

-• Loud hobbies — Spending your free time in noisy environments like concerts or around explosive sounds like guns can be dangerous for your hearing.
+- Loud hobbies — Spending your free time in noisy environments like concerts or gun ranges can be dangerous for your hearing.
 Again, wearing proper ear protection can reduce the risk of these activities.

-• Certain medications — Some medications, including some antibiotics, some chemotherapy drugs, and even some over-the-counter painkillers can increase the chances of someone losing their hearing.11 Consult a physician or look for warning labels about “ototoxicity,” which is the term for this kind of damage if you’re concerned about any medications you may be taking.
+- Certain medications — Some medications, including some antibiotics, some chemotherapy drugs, and even some over-the-counter painkillers can increase the chances of someone losing their hearing.
+Consult a physician or look for warning labels about “ototoxicity,” which is the term for this kind of damage if you’re concerned about any medications you may be taking.

 Types of hearing loss

-Young children are especially unlikely to be able to recognize when their hearing is going or know how to effectively communicate their situation.
+Young children are especially unlikely to recognize when their hearing is going.
+Even if they do, they may not know how to effectively communicate their situation.

-It’s common to mistake the signs that a child may be experiencing hearing loss for other issues, which is why it’s important for parents, teachers, and other guardians to be alert for a combination of these potential signs:
+It’s important for parents, teachers, and other guardians to be alert for a combination of these potential signs:

-Many schools administer a free hearing screening to all students at regular intervals, usually every other year beginning in kindergarten or first grade.
-However, if there is ever a concern about a child’s hearing, or if a child fails a screening at school, the next step is to get a full hearing loss test from an Audiologist.
+Many schools administer free hearing screenings to all students, usually every other year beginning in kindergarten or first grade.
+If a child fails a screening or if there is ever a concern about a child’s hearing,the next step is to get a full hearing loss test from an Audiologist.

 Signs of hearing loss in adults